 Motivation is a poor foundation for running, because it is a feeling, and feelings are inconsistent.
 The people who run regularly are not more disciplined by nature — they have built a system that asks for very little willpower on any given day.
-The methods below come from behavioural science on habit formation, and they are all small.
+The methods below come from behavioural science on habit formation, and they are all deliberately small.
+That is the point.

 1. Start far smaller than feels worthwhile